truenas/middleware/docs/userguide/freenas_intro.rst

 * A configuration wizard has been added.
 On a fresh install, this wizard will run after the *root* password is set, making it easy to quickly create a volume and share(s).
 Users who prefer to manually create their volumes and shares can exit the wizard and create these as usual.
-The wizard can be re-run at a later time by selecting :ref:`Wizard` from the graphical tree menu.
+The wizard can be re-run at a later time by selecting :ref:`Wizard <Initial Configuration Wizard>` from the graphical tree menu.

 * The ability to manage boot environments has been added to :menuselection:`System --> Boot`.